prathameshsgadad/prathameshsgadad/README.md

 > Every complex system can be broken down and improved.
 > Verification is a starting point for innovation.
 > Combining hardware, software, and control creates resilient systems.
-> In the smallest details—reliability lives.
+> In the smallest details, reliability lives.

 ---

 📫 **Let’s connect!**
-If you're building robust systems, working with embedded intelligence, or solving cloud-hardware challenges—I'd love to collaborate or chat.
+If you're building robust systems, working with embedded intelligence, or solving cloud-hardware challenges, I'd love to collaborate or chat.